 Mid – heavy weight fabrics Limitations

-Colour change shading around seams and pockets from regular washing can be more noticeable on darker coloured mid-heavy weights due to the extra thickness in the seams.
+Colour change shading around seams and pockets from regular washing can be more noticeable on darker coloured mid to heavy weights due to the extra thickness in the seams.

 Heavier fabrics add overall weight to the item and can cause extra warmth to the wearer in confined or warm environments.